Kitchen Knives - The Basics

 Generally speaking your standard kitchen knife consists of two main components, the blade and the grip or handle.
 Realistically these two components are all there is and all that matter.
 However, there are a huge variety of different handles and methods for constructing kitchen knife blades, not mention the myriad different shapes, and these will have a large impact on the ergonomics of the knife.

 Knife handles come in a range of different materials like various woods, plastics and bonded materials.
-For most people this is not a big concern, but if you are working in a professional kitchen you may have some restrictions or guide lines which you must abide by.
-Handles like the micarta handles on the Tojiro Senkou range of knives and pakka wood handles like those found on Takamura knives are FDA and HACCP friendly.
+For most people this is not a big concern, but if you are working in a professional kitchen you may have some restriction or guide lines which you must abide by.
+Handles like the micarta handles on the Yaxell range of knives and the black plastic on the Güde knives are FDA and HACCP friendly.
 In the end handle material will affect two aspects of your purchasing decision.
 Looks and feel.